SynoCommunity/spksrc/README.rst

 -----------------------------
 Docker
 ^^^^^^
+* You need a host system running ``linux``.
+Mac OSX may work with ``fakeroot tar`` (see below: how to run the container).
+Docker on Windows is not supported due to limitations of the underlying file system.
 * `Fork and clone`_ spksrc: ``git clone https://github.com/YOUR-USERNAME/spksrc ~/spksrc``
 * Install Docker on your host OS: `Docker installation`_.
 A wget-based alternative for linux: `Install Docker with wget`_.
 * Download the spksrc docker container: ``docker pull synocommunity/spksrc``